learn-co-students/careers-resume-work-experience-v-000/README.md

 - When outlining your responsibilities and achievements, consistency in formatting, tenses and appropriate grammar are important.
 All resumes should be in 3rd person.
 No “I”, “me”, “my” or your name.

 - Be careful not to repeat words too often.
 For example, it’s very common to see “managed” throughout a resume.
 There are a number of synonyms that could be used instead: “Oversaw” “Led” “Executed” or “Ran”.
 Wherever possible your bullets should be result/impact/benefit oriented.
-Instead of just listing a task, consider what did the task result in What good or benefit did it drive?
+Instead of just listing a task, consider this: What did the task result in?
+What good or benefit did it drive?

 - Spell Check!
 Spell Check!
 Spell Check!
 And then have someone else take a look at it to spell check it again.